casualsnek/npttf2utf/README.md

 ### Supported Output fonts

   - Devanagari Unicode
+  - Preeti

 <br>

 ### Todos
  - Add support for headers/footers
  - Optimize the code
+ - Add support for .odt files
- - Ability to unify fonts to Preeti as well
+ - ~~Ability to unify fonts to Preeti as well~~

 ### Adding support for new file type